pydeveloperashish/CRM-App-Using-Django/README.md

-# Customer Relationship Management WebApp Using Django
+# Customer Relationship Management WebApp Using Django and MySQL